Mitya Kozelsky: Mitya Kozelsky from January 1912 to January 1917

 Aleksandr Voznesensky believed that Rasputin was afraid of Mitya for a long time.
 He quoted an Iliodor's letter (January 25, 1912) stating that Rasputin repeatedly said: "We should do something with Mitya..."
 Rasputin succeeded in having Mitya sent back to Kozelsk.
 Mitya, fearing Rasputin's revenge, knew he had to "disappear" temporarily.
 Maurice Paléologue wrote on May 30, 1915: "Now he is living among a small secret sect and waiting for his hour".

 Ksenia Chekodanova, a staff member of the State Museum of Political History, published an article featuring a reproduction of a copy of a painting by Mitya Kozelsky, created no later than 1914.
-The painting depicts the founder of the Russian socio-religious movement known as the Churikovtsy, portrayed as Brother Ioann Samarsky, trampling a "green serpent" crawling from a barrel labeled Wine; on the one side from Samarsky — Alcoholics, and on the other one — Sobered after rading the Johan Samarsy's preaching.
+The painting depicts the founder of the Russian socio-religious movement known as the Churikovtsy, portrayed as Brother Ioann Samarsky, trampling a "green serpent" crawling from a barrel labeled Wine; on the one side from Samarsky — Alcoholics, and on the other one — Sobered after reading the Johan Samarsy's preaching.
 This artwork is part of the State Museum of the History of Religion collection in Saint Petersburg.
 The painting's presumed original title was Trampling the Green Serpent, gifted to Churikov on his name day, January 28, 1914.

 Doctor of Historical Sciences Sergey Firsov, an expert on Russian Orthodox Church-state relations in the 20th century, wrote in Nicholas II: Captive of Autocracy, that after Rasputin's murder in December 1916, Petrograd's high society again spoke of Mitya Kozelsky and Vasily the Barefoot.
 Firsov commented: "The holy place never stays vacant".
 Doctor of Historical Sciences Nikolay Yakovlev also noted that during Rasputin's peak influence, the role of other "mystical friends" of the imperial family sharply declined.
 This changed radically after Rasputin's murder in December 1916.